The Basics

 Annuitize—to change all or a portion of the annuity contract from a cash accumulation period to the periodic distribution of funds.

-Annuity—An annuity is a contract in which an individual agrees to pay premiums to an insurance company and receives, in exchange, a regular stream of income payments from the issuer either now or at some time in the future.
+Annuity—a contract in which an individual agrees to pay premiums to an insurance company and receives, in exchange, a regular stream of income payments from the issuer either now or at some time in the future.

 B

-Beneficiary—the person or legal entity that receives the annuity death benefit upon death of the contract owner or annuitant.
+Beneficiary—the person or legal entity that receives the annuity Death Benefit upon death of the contract owner or annuitant.

 Broker/Dealer—as defined by the SEC Act of 1934, a broker is “any person engaged in the business of effecting transactions in securities for the account of another.”
 A dealer means “any person engaged in the business of buying or selling securities for his own account.”
 Accordingly, a broker/dealer trades for his or her own account and for the accounts of others.